- Must-have features: real SQL data types, constraint support (PK/UQ/NN), visual FK lines, SQL export, browser-based, auto-save

 PRIMARY KEY,UNIQUE,NOT NULL, auto-increment - Visual foreign key lines — draw relationships between tables instead of writing constraint clauses

-- ERD notation — crow's foot notation shows the cardinality of each relationship (one-to-many, etc.)
+- ERD notation — crow's foot notation shows cardinality (one-to-many, many-to-many)

 - SQL export — generate a valid

-CREATE TABLEDDL script directly from the diagram - Runs in the browser — no install, available from any machine
+CREATE TABLEDDL script directly from the diagram - Runs in the browser — no install, accessible from any device

-- Auto-save — your work is saved automatically without a manual save step
+- Auto-save — work saved automatically, no manual save step

 SQL Designer — Free Online Database Designer